-Most of the pesticides on the USDA organic national list of allowed substances are natural in origin.
-Conventional farmers are allowed to use 900 different synthetic pesticides.
-But organic farmers are allowed to use only 25 synthetic pesticides – and then only in carefully regulated ways.
+But most of the pesticides on the USDA Organic list of allowed substances are natural in origin.
+While conventional farmers are allowed to use 900 different synthetic pesticides, organic farmers are allowed to use only 25 synthetic pesticides — and then only in carefully regulated ways.

 Why Choosing Organic Produce Is the Best and Safest Choice — Especially for Children and Pregnant Women

-Eating organically grown foods reduces your exposure to both pesticide residue and antibiotic-resistant bacteria.
+Eating organically grown foods not only reduces your exposure to harmful pesticide residue but also to antibiotic-resistant bacteria.

-This is backed by research from Stanford University, which analyzed 17 different studies comparing the health effects of organic and conventional foods.
+This is backed by research from Stanford University that analyzed 17 different studies comparing the health effects of organic and conventional foods.

 While choosing organic is probably the safest option for everyone, it’s especially important for pregnant women and children to avoid exposure to pesticides.
 One study on prenatal exposure to pesticides found an association between nonoccupational exposure to pesticides during pregnancy and the risk of preeclampsia (a pregnancy complication involving high blood pressure).

-Children are at higher risk for pesticide toxicity than adults.
-This is because the developing brain is more susceptible to neurotoxins and the dose of pesticides per body weight is likely to be higher in children.
+Children are at higher risk for pesticide toxicity than adults because the developing brain is more susceptible to neurotoxins, and the dose of pesticides per body weight is likely to be higher in children.

-Children whose mothers were exposed to high levels of pesticides have been found to have lower IQs compared to children with the lowest levels of pesticide exposure.
+Children whose mothers were exposed to high levels of pesticides have also been found to have lower IQs compared to children with the lowest levels of pesticide exposure.

 And, children exposed to pesticides are at an increased risk for a variety of chronic conditions, including learning and behavioral problems.

 According to a study in Pediatrics, higher than median levels of pesticide residue in the urine were associated with double the odds of ADHD compared to those with undetectable levels.

-Maybe you can’t always choose organic produce.
-But you can make informed decisions about what fruits and vegetables are best to buy organic.
+For whatever reason, maybe you can’t always choose organic produce.
+And that’s OK.
+Don’t let perfect be the enemy of good.
+Fruits and vegetables have enormous health benefits, whether conventional or organic.
+But you can make informed decisions about what fruits and vegetables are best to buy organic — when possible.

-Here is their list of the most contaminated produce (most important to buy organic) known as the Dirty Dozen:
+Here is EWG’s list of the most contaminated produce — The Dirty Dozen (and most important to buy organic):